-Once the premium audit results are known for the previous or cancelled policy term, the premium for your current term will also be adjusted based on those results.
+Once the premium audit results are known for the previous or canceled policy term, the premium for your current term will also be adjusted based on those results.
 This process in known as a Change Due to Audit.

-Results of the premium audit will also be reflected in your next commercial insurance invoice.
+The results of the premium audit will also be reflected in your next commercial insurance invoice.
 The invoice may include: